 The oscillator circuit is worthy of careful study inasmuch as it is different from the type ordinarily employed.
 It has self-stabilizing properties which are very advantageous for short wave operation.
-The generated frequency remains substantially constant, the circuit being unaffected by variation of line voltage and other similar influences.
+The generated frequency remains substantially constant when the circuit is affected by variation of line voltage and other similar influences.
 Output also remains uniform over the individual tuning ranges.
 The switching of the tuning coils is arranged so as to short those not in use in order to prevent absorption or any reactive effects in the particular band being tuned.